JINUJOJI/WAREOPS-WAREHOUSE-MANAGEMENT-ROBOT/README.md

 - Infrared sensors for navigation
 - Ultrasonic sensors for obstacle detection
 - QR code-based route decision system
-- Wi-Fi modules for communication with smart racks and user interface
+- Wi-Fi modules for communication with racks and user interface and used the camera modules to detect the size of the objects in the warhouse

 ---